pb2323/SafeHive/tasks/0001-prd-ai-security-sandbox.md

 **Problem Statement:** As AI assistants become integrated into everyday business workflows (like food ordering), they face new security risks from malicious actors who may attempt to manipulate AI behavior through prompt injection, data exfiltration, or social engineering attacks.
 Traditional security measures are insufficient for these AI-specific threats.

-**Goal:** Create an interactive sandbox that demonstrates AI security vulnerabilities and showcases advanced protection mechanisms through four specialized AI security guards, with a focus on the innovative Honeypot Guard that uses deception-based defense.
+**Goal:** Create an interactive sandbox that demonstrates AI security vulnerabilities and showcases advanced protection mechanisms through three specialized AI security guards, with optional real-world integration via MCP server for live demonstrations.

 ## Goals

 1. **Demonstrate AI Security Risks:** Provide a realistic environment where users can observe how AI assistants can be manipulated by malicious actors
-2. **Showcase Advanced AI Defense:** Highlight four distinct AI security guard mechanisms, with special emphasis on the Honeypot Guard's deception-based approach
+2. **Showcase Advanced AI Defense:** Highlight three distinct AI security guard mechanisms for comprehensive AI protection
 3. **Enable Interactive Learning:** Allow security teams and stakeholders to experience AI attacks and defenses in a controlled, educational environment
 4. **Support Client Demonstrations:** Provide a compelling, hands-on demo tool for A10's AI security solutions
 5. **Generate Actionable Insights:** Produce metrics and logs that help organizations understand their AI security posture